YusufStar/golang-auth-api/docs/features/SOCIAL_LOGIN_DATA_STORAGE.md

 ## Overview

 This document describes how social login data is captured and stored in the authentication API.
-The system now stores comprehensive profile information from social providers (Google, Facebook, GitHub) to enhance user experience and provide complete user profiles.
+The system now stores comprehensive profile information from social providers (Google, GitHub) to enhance user experience and provide complete user profiles.

 ## Architecture